AlainPaillou/JETSONSKY/README.md

 # JETSONSKY

+**** 2024-03-02 UPDATE : 1 new version uploaded V42_04RC.
+- Some bugs removed
+- added GPU image debayering (4 different bayer pattern) only for Windows (Linux keeps opencv debayer)
+- added hot pixels removal for RAW capture or video only (not RGB capture or video)

 **** 2024-02-24 UPDATE : 1 new version uploaded V42_02RC.
 Previous V42_01RC is removed.

 - Some optimazations for Jetson Linux version.